 All incoming freshmen and transfer students will be assigned an advisor with the College of Arts and Sciences when they begin taking courses.

-This major requires students to be of sophomore standing or above, based on earned credit hours, before enrolling in any CD courses.
+This major requires students to be of sophomore standing or above, 31 earned credit hours, before enrolling in any CD courses.

 Advising Worksheet